 “But,” the Now Tech report states, “to realize these benefits, you’ll first have to select from a diverse set of vendors that vary by size, functionality, geography, and vertical market focus.”
 This is precisely the point of this post, so let’s break the market down, according to Forrester.

 According to Research and Markets, the data classification market size is projected to grow to $12.4 billion by 2026.
 This represents a compound annual growth rate of 16.1% between 2020 and 2026 driven by factors such as the COVID-19 pandemic as well as an increasing focus on data security across all verticals.

 Forrester segments the data discovery and classification market according to two key parameters: market size based on related product revenue and technology functionality.
 They classify industry players into three tiers based on revenue as follows:

 - Large established players (more than $50 million in data discovery and classification revenue).
 This segment includes Google, Microsoft, Varonis, Digital Guardian among others.

 - Midsize players (between $10 million to $50 million in data discovery and classification revenue).
-This segment includes yours truly in addition to BigID, Bolden James, and Amazon Web Services, among others.
+This segment includes BigID, Bolden James, and Amazon Web Services, among others.

 - Smaller players (less than $10 million in data discovery and classification revenue).
 This segment includes up-and-comers such as Concentric AI, ActiveNav, and MinerEye, among others.